 The $40 per-night resort fee covers bike rentals, beach chairs and umbrellas, use of kayaks, paddleboards, and fishing poles, and the complimentary shuttle that connects to the beach club (3 miles away) and Tom Fazio-designed golf course (16 miles away).

-Award nights run from 50,000 to 70,000 Marriott Bonvoy points per night for a standard room, while cash rates average about $340.
+Award nights average between 50,000 to 70,000 Marriott Bonvoy points per night for a standard room, while cash rates average about $340.

 Staying at The Ritz-Carlton, Atlanta is definitely a splurge compared to other hotels in the city, but you get what you pay for — namely, impeccable service, easy access to a clutch of trendy restaurants, and an unbeatable downtown address blocks away from Centennial Olympic Park.